 3 Axiomatic Definition of Probability

 In Chapter 1, we defined the probability of an event \(A\) to be the ratio of the number of equally likely outcomes in \(A\) to the number of equally likely outcomes in the sample space \(\Omega\).
 There are two reasons this definition is inadequate.
-First, for some experiments its unclear how to make a suitable sample space with equally likely outcomes:
+First, for some experiments it is unclear how to make a suitable sample space with equally likely outcomes:

 Example 3.1 (Predicting the sex of the next born baby) What’s the probability that the next baby that’s conceived and born into the world will be male?
 One reasonable sample space for this “experiment” is \(\Omega = \{\text{male}, \text{female} \}\).
-Or perhaps we could make the sample space \(\Omega = \{XY, XX, YX, YY\}\), where each outcome corresponds to the sex chromosomes passed down from the babies’ parents.
+Or perhaps we could make the sample space \(\Omega = \{XY, XY\}\), where each outcome corresponds to the sex chromosomes passed down from the babies’ parents.
 Either way, the naive definition of probability (Definition 1.4) gives a probability of \(0.5\).
 In reality, we know that the probability is closer to \(0.51\).
 Although about \(50\%\) of unborn fetuses are male at conception, male fetuses tend to experience fewer complications than female fetuses during pregnancy.
 Because slightly more female fetuses don’t make it through pregnancy, more male babies are born than female ones.
-The difference is small, but the naive definition of probability cannot account for it and gives an incorrect answer.
+The difference is small, but the naive definition of probability cannot account for it, and it gives an incorrect answer.

 Second, it doesn’t accommodate experiments with infinitely many outcomes: